 Boutique Hotel, Hotel

 Chiang Mai boasts a number of architecturally stunning hotels and few are as magnificent as the Puripunn Baby Grand Hotel, situated in a heritage zone and surrounded by the city’s greatest concentration of antique wooden buildings.
 The hotel’s style follows the Oriental Lanna tradition, reflecting the rich history of the Northern parts of Thailand.
 The elegant hotel features 30 sophisticated rooms, offering a personalized experience only minutes away from the top sights and the old city center.

 Retaining a tasteful balance between the elegance of former times and modern elements, the structure of the 137 Pillars House dates back to 1889.
 With its magical setting close to the heart of the city, visitors will have a hard time leaving the place.
 Shrouded in jungle-like gardens with dark wooden houses, this place has truly managed to capture the essence of the Lanna culture.
 The home-style residences offer all sorts of comforts and the spacious rooms have been decorated with colourful themes.
 This is not only one of Chiang Mai’s best places to stay, but one of the best in the country.

-The Lanna style prevails in this elegant hotel, which is spread out over a vast area and features some charming gardens.
+The Lanna style prevails in this elegant hotel resort in Chiang Mai, which is spread out over a vast area and features some charming gardens.
 Situated in the middle of a natural habitat, Siripanna Villa has a special charm.
 This five-star hotel features a spa and a quality restaurant serving the finest local dishes.
 It offers all the amenities customers could wish for and its rooms are some of the most elegant and comfortable in the city.
 As in most Lanna-style architecture, wooden accents are the most noteworthy feature, including paneled walls and heavy furniture.
 Few places have managed to achieve such splendor.